| |

 What is Toy

 Theatre or Paper Theatre?
-Toy theatre

-is a Victorian parlor theatre where the
+Toy theatre is a Victorian parlor theatre

-stage, sets, characters are all printed
+where the stage, sets, characters are all

-theatre of paper dolls.
+the theatre of paper dolls.
 Michael and

 Valerie Nelson have been creating